highfidelity/hifi-content/marketplaceItems/partyBall/README.md

 # Party-Ball!

 ## Description
-First we gave you the dance, now we give you the beat! (and some nice visuals on the side)k
+First we gave you the dance, now we give you the beat! (and some nice visuals on the side)

 Party ball is just what it sounds like.
 It's a ball.
 It's a party.
-It's a party ball yall.
+It's a party ball, yall.

 As soon as the first person grabs or clicks on the ball, a random timer starts so you never know when the party is going to happen.
 The last person who grabs it before the party begins is the main attraction.